jverhoeks/databrowser/README.md

 with the help of S3Path and S3fs the browser now supports s3.

-use `python3 data_browser.py s3://` to start browsing buckets
+use `databrowser s3://` to start browsing buckets

-or `python3 data_browser.py s3://bucket/path/subdir/` to browse a specific directory.
+or `databrowser s3://bucket/path/subdir/` to browse a specific directory.

 it uses the default aws credentials in the environment